 Frequently Asked Questions

-Yes, the batteries do die, but you’ll be able to replace them.
+Yes, the batteries do die, but you can replace them.
 They use a CR2032 lithium 3V coin battery.
+You can find these batteries on Amazon.

 Yes, typically the airline's baggage tracking isn't as robust as the tracking you can get from an AirTag because the bag tag needs to be manually scanned to get an update.
 We've found that sometimes the airline's system hasn't updated when the AirTag shows the bag has moved.